Lung cancer is the uncontrolled growth of abnormal cells in one or both lungs. The two major types of lung cancer are:

-The UC San Diego Moores Cancer Center is the only facility in San Diego and one of only a handful on the West Coast to provide lung cancer diagnosis via endobronchial ultrasound (EBUS).
+Moores Cancer Center is the only facility in San Diego and one of only a handful on the West Coast to provide lung cancer diagnosis via endobronchial ultrasound (EBUS).
 This procedure allows your physician to perform a biopsy of chest masses and lymph nodes without conventional surgery (mediastinoscopy).
 Another alternative to mediastinoscopy offered at UCSD is trans-esophageal endoscopic ultrasound (EUS).
-The samples obtained through either proedure can be used for diagnosing and staging lung cancer.
+The samples obtained through either procedure can be used for diagnosing and staging lung cancer.

 Whether EBUS or EUS is utilized depends upon the location of the tumor.
 When neither procedure is possible, a mediastinoscopy is performed, in which a small incision is made in the upper part of the chest and a camera is used to find and retrieve lymph nodes.

 Additional diagnostic tests may include: